 Inferential Results: Proportional hazards regression analysis was performed on 725 subjects having mean serum LDL of 126mg/dL (SD 33.6mg/dL; range 11-247mg/dL), 131 of whom were observed to die during the study with an average length of observation of 5.33 years.
 Using this model we estimate that there is a statistically significant (p = 0.0087) association between serum LDL and instantaneous risk of death.
 Because serum LDL was modeled categorically using dummy variables further inference about the instantaneous risk of death across categories cannot be carried out due to the type I error inflation associated with multiple comparisons.

+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+1/4 for reporting the association appropriately

+Wrong interpretation of coefficient (-2)

+Wrong interpretation of CI (-1)

+Total: 7

 Provide an interpretation for each parameter in your regression model, including the intercept.